All Star Batman & Robin, the Boy Wonder: Plot

 After Batman leaves the cave to dump Jocko-Boy in the river, he then encounters Green Lantern, and addresses him by his surname, "Jordan", bewildering Lantern as to how he knew his true identity.
 Batman gives Jordan an address to meet him at in 12 hours.
 Meanwhile, the Joker goes to see Catwoman, and invites her to join him in "some mischief".

 Dick creates a costume that includes a hood, basing it on Robin Hood, but Batman points out that an opponent can easily pull the hood down over his head.
 Batman tells him to lose the hood and names him Robin.
 Dick receives a new costume made by Alfred.

-Batman and Robin adorn themselves in yellow body paint and costumes, and meet Green Lantern in a room painted entirely in yellow, since Green Lantern's power ring has no effect on anything yellow in color.
+Batman and Robin adorn themselves in yellow body paint and costumes, and meet Green Lantern in a room painted entirely in yellow, since Green Lantern's power ring has no effect on anything yellow.
 Lantern tries to persuade Batman that his methods are not acceptable, either to the superhero community or the world at large, but Batman dismisses his concerns, and denies Lantern's claim that Robin is Dick Grayson.
 Robin then steals Green Lantern's power ring, leading to a fight in which Lantern is nearly killed.
 After beating Robin and saving Lantern's life Batman then takes Robin to his parents' graves, where they share a moment of mutual grief.

 A police officer discovers a beaten and badly bleeding Catwoman.
 Before vanishing, she passes him a message, that Captain Jim Gordon later passes to Batman.
 He and Robin find her underground.

 Jim Gordon learns his wife has been in an accident, due to her alcoholism.
 At the same time his daughter, dressed as Batgirl, is fighting crime.
 The Black Canary robs a group of snuff film makers and proceeds to set them on fire.
 Batgirl is later arrested, and Jim is shown to be deeply depressed when he calls his former lover Sarah at the suggestion of his daughter.